skip to main content

 Are you satisfied with your cable TV user experience (e.g., channel guide, on-demand menu, suggested shows)?

 Understanding user experience (UX)—what it’s like to use a product—is essential.
-It doesn’t matter if a product offers you all the bells and whistles if those bells and whistles aren’t pleasant to use!
+It doesn’t matter if a product offers you all the bells and whistles if they don’t make those bells and whistles easy to use!

-Questions we ask when considering TV UX: Is the TV channel guide clear, scrollable, and easy to navigate, allowing you to easily find what you want to watch?
+Questions we ask when considering TV UX: Is the TV channel guide clear, scrollable, and easy to navigate, so you can find what you want to watch?
 Is the remote control intuitive, with well-placed and clearly labeled buttons?
 Are the programs suggested to you relevant to your interests?

-In particular, Xfinity’s XR15 voice remote is consistently one of the best in the business, with a backlit keypad, voice control, point-anywhere functionality, easy pairing, and excellent accessibility features.
-To drive this home, Xfinity is in the top three for UX satisfaction for the third year running.
+Xfinity, which is only one spot below Verizon and tied with DIRECTV, is our perennial fave for UX.
+In particular, Xfinity’s voice remote is consistently one of the best in the business, with a backlit keypad, voice control, point-anywhere functionality, easy pairing, and excellent accessibility features.

 Hear from real Xfinity customers